VeloSteve/CBASS-32/3DPrint/3DPrint.md

 abrasion-resistent (AR) polycarbonate](https://www.tapplastics.com/product/plastics/cut_to_size_plastic/polycarbonate_sheets_ar/517) in 1/8" thickness.
 Thinner plastic would be fine, and it is probably cheaper to cut your own parts from a hardware store sheet if you only need a few.
 In quantities of 30 the Tap plastics parts are under $1.50 with tax and shipping.

+To provide strong attachment for the lid bolts you will add brass inserts to the lid.
+[Here is one option[(https://www.amazon.com/gp/product/B08BCRZZS3/).

+You will also need some o-ring material for the groove in the lid.
+I have tried [one from Amazon which works](https://www.amazon.com/gp/product/B00QVB6NE4) and [another I like better](https://www.amazon.com/Actual-Silicone-Durometer-Thickness-10/dp/B00QVB13P8).
+Either gives you plenty of material for more boxes than most labs ever need.

 The overlap files are optional, but I prefer to use them for making strong boxes with less material.
 The idea is to allow the slicer to hollow the walls, but not at the corners and around key connectors.